Modesto Carriegas Pérez

-Modesto Carriegas Pérez (Arcentales, 1932 – Baracaldo, 1979) was a victim of the terrorism of ETA, candidate for the Congress of Deputies of the Coalition Unión Foral del País Vasco.
+Modesto Carriegas Pérez (Arcentales, 1932 – Baracaldo, 1979) was a Spanish banking official and politician who was assassinated by the Basque separatist group ETA.
+He was the director of a Banco Hispano Americano branch in Baracaldo and stood as the second candidate on the Coalition Unión Foral del País Vasco list for the Congress of Deputies in the 1979 general election.

 Biography

-Modesto Carriegas was born in Arcentales, married and father of 5 children, murdered on 13 September 1979, at 47 years old.
+Modesto Carriegas was born in Arcentales, Spain, in 1932.
+He was married and had five children.
+On 13 September 1979, at the age of 47, he was assassinated by members of ETA.
 He lived in Baracaldo, where he ran an office of the Banco Hispano Americano.
 He had attended as a candidate for the Congress of the Deputies of the coalition Unión Foral del País Vasco, occupying the second position of the list.